CLT for generalized patterned random matrices: a unified approach: Proofs of Propositions and

 \subsection{Proof of Propositions \ref{prop: W_k,p size 2}:}

 We prove Proposition \ref{prop: W_k,p size 2} for parts (a) and (b) separately.
-First, we prove part (a). \begin{proof}[Proof of Proposition \ref{prop: W_k,p size 2} (a)] First consider $W=(w_1,w_2) \in \mathcal{P}_2(p,p)$.
+First, we prove part (a). \begin{proof}[Proof of Proposition \ref{prop: W_k,p size 2}(a)] First consider $W=(w_1,w_2) \in \mathcal{P}_2(p,p)$.
 Let $a \in S_{w_1} \cap S_{w_2}$ be a cross-matched letter.
-Note that $a$ appears only once in $S_{w_1}$ and thus by Lemma \ref{lemma:choices pi t}, it follows that the number of choices for $\pi_1= O(N^{F_1-1})$, where $F_1$ is the number of generating vertices in $S_{w_1}$.
-Similarly, the number of choices for $\pi_2$ is $O(n^{F_2})$, where $F_2$ is the number of generating vertices in $S_{w_2}$.
+Note that $a$ appears only once in $S_{w_1}$ and thus by Lemma \ref{lemma:choices pi t}, it follows that the number of choices for $\pi_1$ is bounded above by $B^p N^{F_1-1}$, where $F_1$ is the number of generating vertices of $w_1$.
+Similarly, the number of choices for $\pi_2$ is bounded above by $B^p N^{F_2}$, where $F_2$ is the number of generating vertices of $w_2$.
 Thus we get

-Here the last equality in the above expression follows from the fact that $F_1+F_2=|W|+1$, where $|W|$ is the total number of letters in $S_W$, which is $p$.
+Here the last equality in the above expression follows from the fact that $F_1+F_2=|W|+2$, where $|W|$ is the number of distinct letters in $S_W$, which is $p$.